What happens after treatment for gallbladder cancer?

 For some people with gallbladder cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence talks more about this.
+See Living With Uncertainty: The Fear of Cancer Recurrence for more about this.

 For other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer under control and help relieve symptoms from it.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this (see the section “Additional resources for gallbladder cancer”).
+See When Cancer Doesn’t Go Away for more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all follow-up appointments.
 During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as CT scans.

 If you have had surgery and have no signs of cancer remaining, many doctors recommend follow-up with imaging tests about every 6 months for at least the first 2 years, but not all doctors may follow this same schedule.
 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.